zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This section is slightly more nuanced and may seem confusing, but in the end it's 1-2 commands and little reading.

 After confirming your DDS files are in the BC3_UNORM format and converting them to TEX, they may still fail to appear as expected in game.
 This is uncommon, and is because the X & Y coordinates of your DDS file were not a multiple of 4 before converting to TEX.
-To confirm, use [texdiag](https://github.com/microsoft/DirectXTex/releases) from the initial texconv link and run `texdiag info "file.dds"`.
+To confirm this, use [texdiag](https://github.com/microsoft/DirectXTex/releases) from the initial texconv link and run `texdiag info "file.dds"`.
 The output will include various information about your input file.

 ![texdiag_out.png](/user-pictures/moga/texdiag_out.png)